adam-poulton/slashdiablo-maphack/docs/Info-Window.md

-Point at a unique and it is described beside the window: its base item, the character level it requires, and its stats, rendered exactly as they are on [the Runewords tab](#summary-panel) - added together, ordered by `descpriority` and grouped by `dgrp`, since all three tabs render stats through the same code.
+Point at a unique and it is described beside the window: its base item, the character level it requires, and its stats, rendered exactly as they are on [the Runewords tab](#summary-panel) - added together, ordered by `descpriority` and grouped by `dgrp`, since every tab renders stats through the same code.

 ## Sets tab